The Truth About Foam Egg Carton Recycling

 Why are egg cartons not recyclable?

-Unfortunately, most curbside recycling programs do not accept foam egg cartons.
-This popular container for safely transporting fragile eggs is made from expanded polystyrene (EPS), which is difficult to recycle for a few key reasons:
+Many curbside programs do not accept foam egg cartons because they are made from EPS, which is challenging to recycle for several reasons:

 Low Value